 What Is The Difference Between Tunisian And Afghan Crochet?

-People used to call Tunisian crochet “Afghan crochet” or “Afghan stitch” before the 1970s, but now people interchange the two.
+They’re the same.
+People used to call Tunisian crochet “Afghan crochet” or “Afghan stitch” before the 1970s, but people interchange the two.
+Afghan crochet is a group of crochet stitches within Tunisian.

 How To Tunisian Crochet